Dietary Deep Dive: Is Whey Protein Vegan, Vegetarian, or Neither?

 Carbs and Fat Content

-Next, let’s talk about carbs and fat, two essential components of our diet…as long as their sources are clean, we good.
+Next, let’s talk about carbs and fat, two essential components of our diet.
+As long as their sources are clean, we good.

 If all you want to pay for is protein, you’re looking at the best bang for the buck around with each 30g serving of Opportuniteas’ powder — it contains zero grams of both carbohydrates and fat.